gdlc/EPI809/TWO_AND_MORE_MEANS_WITH_LINEAR_MODEL.md

 **ANOVA**

-The model involves 6 parameters, therefore, the model DF are 5 (p-1)
+The code below replicates the calculations underlying the `anova()` function.

 ```r
   # Sum of squares